Father of child shot in road rage incident calling for stricter gun laws - NewsBreak

 Frausto continued by saying that we need better laws to protect kids from shootings.

 “These gun laws have to change.
 They got to be a little bit stricter, or a lot more stricter,” he said I wouldn’t want this on any family.
 Any family.
 I mean, every time me and my wife talked to talk about the Uvalde shooting, we break down in tears, we cry, and we just, oh my god, we’re just like, we almost lost our child.
 And it just it breaks our heart to see these babies, our future getting their lives taken away from them.
 It’s awful.
 It’s awful.
 Something has to be done and I hope something is done very soon.
-I mean, there’s too many killings and it has to stop.”Update: Crews rescued 40 people at Palo Duro over the weekend
+I mean, there’s too many killings and it has to stop.”Crime of the week: Homicide on Covington St

 Frausto said his family has gotten community support from all over the Amarillo area, and even from across the state.
 He said he is very thankful for prayers and well wishes sent their way so they know that they are not dealing with this alone.